BluJ-FPV/TRX4-Diff-Controller/README.md

 Back servo goes to pin 4

-Power and ground can all be connected.(The arduino pro does allow voltage of upto 12v. so feed free to use HV servos if you please!)
+Power and ground can all be connected.(The arduino pro does allow voltage of upto 12v.
+So feel free to use HV servos if you please!)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Testing: